verrazzano/docs/content/en/docs/samples/sock-shop.md

 ## Deploy the Sock Shop application

 This example application provides various implementations of the [Sock Shop Microservices Demo Application](https://microservices-demo.github.io/).
-It uses OAM resources to define the application deployment.
+It uses OAM resources to define the application deployment:

 * [Coherence and Helidon](https://github.com/oracle/coherence-helidon-sockshop-sample) in the `helidon` subdirectory.
 * [Coherence and Micronaut](https://github.com/oracle/coherence-micronaut-sockshop-sample) in the `micronaut` subdirectory.